liuhuang31/Megatts2_HierSpeechpp/README.md

 # Megatts2_HierSpeechpp
-This project need download some model resoucres and prepare train datasets...
+- This project need download some model resoucres and prepare train datasets...
-The train pipeline needs to be linked together by yourself, and code not clean...
+- The train pipeline needs to be linked together by yourself, and code not clean...
-To avoid copyright risks. some code implementations may have problems and have not been carefully checked...
+- To avoid some risks, some code implementations changed and not have been carefully checked, may have problems...

 * Acoustic model use megatts2
 * Vocoder use HierSpeechpp: https://github.com/sh-lee-prml/HierSpeechpp